August 17, 1968

 She was nominated for the London Film Critics' Circle Award for Actress of the Year for her role as Nicola Pascoe in British medical drama television series The Fragile Heart (1996).

-She won the Royal Television Society, a Monte-Carlo Television Festival and a BAFTA Cymru Awards for Best Actress for her role as Jo in British television anthology drama series Screen Two (1995) in episode "Streetlife".
+She won the Monte-Carlo Television Festival Award for Best Actress and the Royal Television Society Award for Best Actress for her role as Jo in British anthology drama series Screen Two (1995), in episode "Streetlife".

 She won the London Film Critics' Circle Award for Best Actress for her performance as Rose Fitzgerald in Channel 4 television drama series North Square (2000).